 The final integral part of modern coding is the Healthcare Common Procedure Coding System, Level II.
 This defines the medicines, supplies, or other services utilized during a patient’s visit.

+This is a crucial aspect of the history of medical coding.
 The combination of the ICD-10 and the HCPCS, Levels I and II have allowed medical coding and billing to become what it is today.

 The Future of Medical Billing and Coding